Interview by Agata Kik

-How do you think new inventions (machine learning, Google Magenta) are impacting the landscape of art creation (from inception to production)?
-Do you think AI-generated art are changing the paradigms of art?
+How do you think new inventions (machine learning, Google Magenta, etc.) are impacting the landscape of art creation (from inception to production)?
+Do you think AI-generated art is changing the paradigms of art?

-AI allows us to accelerate the exploration of ourselves reflected in the black mirror, but too often like so many other new technologies, it is used for a disposable stylistic novelty.
-I use this example all the time, but data moshing was an impactful but largely abandoned artistic practice that a few talented people found a real use for, but was otherwise played out quickly for novelty sake.
+AI allows us to accelerate the exploration of ourselves reflected in the black mirror, but too often, like so many other new technologies.
+It is used as a disposable stylistic novelty.
+I use this example all the time, but data moshing was an impactful but largely abandoned artistic practice that a few talented people found a real use for but was otherwise played out quickly for novelty’s sake.

-Most of the technology you are using is developed by giant tech silicon valley companies which also get very keen on sponsoring artistic projects using these technologies, I see it as a way of legitimising themselves as a philanthropic but at the same time imposing their thecnocapitalist dominance.
+Most of the technology you are using is developed by giant tech Silicon Valley companies which also get very keen on sponsoring artistic projects using these technologies.
+I see it as a way of legitimising themselves as philanthropic but at the same time imposing their thecnocapitalist dominance.
 How do you feel about the issue?
-And how do you find the right balance it in your practice
+And how do you find the right balance in your practice?

-Digital artists who attempt to make a living in the weird art world-adjacent space of galleries, insta-friendly pop up ‘museums’ and elsewhere are in a bit of a bind.
-In the US, there’s basically no real state funding for the arts that’s accessible en masse, the actual Art World is a pyramid scheme that hardly any artists profit from, there’s a (imo misguided) constant pressure to be using the most absolutely bleeding-edge tech tools (momentarily before moving on to the next novelty), and many of those tools are prohibitively expensive.
+Digital artists who attempt to make a living in the weird art world-adjacent space of galleries, instal-friendly pop-up ‘museums’ and elsewhere are in a bit of a bind.
+In the US, there’s basically no real state funding for the arts that’s accessible en masse.
+The actual Art World is a pyramid scheme that hardly any artists profit from, there’s a (imo misguided) constant pressure to be using the most absolutely bleeding-edge tech tools (momentarily before moving on to the next novelty), and many of those tools are prohibitively expensive.